CrowdStrike/crimson-falcon/docs/KubernetesProtectionApi.md

 api_instance = Falcon::KubernetesProtectionApi.new
 opts = {
   filter: 'filter_example', # String | Search Kubernetes IOMs using a query in Falcon Query Language (FQL).
-Supported filters:  cid,cis_id,cluster_id,cluster_name,containers_impacted_count,containers_impacted_ids,detection_type,name,namespace,resource_id,resource_name,resource_type,severity
+Supported filters:  cid,cis_id,cluster_id,cluster_name,containers_impacted_count,containers_impacted_ids,detection_type,name,namespace,prevented,resource_id,resource_name,resource_type,severity
   limit: 56, # Integer | The upper-bound on the number of records to retrieve.
   offset: 56, # Integer | The offset from where to begin.
   sort: 'sort_example' # String | The fields to sort the records on.